What Is Operations Management? Benefits, Functions, and Types

 Risk Analysis

 As per Big 4 audit firms, some of the modern business’s existential risks include data security, IT governance, and cybersecurity.
-There are also escalating risks in talent management, diversity, and human capital management.
+There are also escalating risks in talent management, workplace diversity, and human capital management.

 Moreover, ESG (environmental, social, and governance) reports will soon become compulsory in all business spheres.
 Any unprepared business will face regulatory risks.
 An operations manager should perform mitigation and risk analysis to highlight potential risks and generate solutions should these challenges arise.